growilabs/growi-docs/docs/en/guide/features/questionnaire.md

 ![](/assets/images/questionnaire_cron_form.png)

 ::: tip
-The passive questionnaire feature can be enabled/disabled system-wide by the administrator or individually by the user.
+The questionnaire feature can be enabled/disabled system-wide by the administrator or individually by the user.
 Please see [Questionnaire Settings](/en/admin-guide/management-cookbook/app-settings.html#questionnaire-settings).
 :::